JimFawcett/NewSite/Code/Projects/Spec_driven_TextFinder/Spec_TextFinder.md

 Higher-level principles that constrain every implementation are recorded in [Constitution.md](Constitution.md) in this folder.

-No code, design, or example outside Spec_driven_TextFinder is used as a reference.
-This project is entirely specification driven.

 ## 3. Functional Requirements

 ### 3.1 Input

-TextFinder accepts, from its command line, a sequence of switch/value pairs defined in §5.
-Every switch has a default value; a command line with no switches runs TextFinder against the current directory using the default regular expression and default settings.
+TextFinder accepts a sequence of switch/value pairs, defined in §5 and parsed per §4.
+Every switch has a default, so a command line with no switches searches the current directory with default settings.

 ### 3.2 Traversal

 Starting at the root path, TextFinder visits every subdirectory and every file that passes the active filters.
 Recursion is controlled by /s (see §5) and is enabled by default; when /s is set to `false`, only the root path itself is searched.
-Symbolic links are not followed.
-When the root path resolves to a regular file rather than a directory, TextFinder searches that single file.
+When the root path resolves to a regular file rather than a directory, TextFinder searches that single file; when it resolves to anything else, it is not searched and is reported per §3.4.

+Symbolic links are never opened.
+One met during traversal is passed over silently, since TextFinder makes no attempt to open it.
+A root path that is a symbolic link is reported per §3.4, because the user named it explicitly and it will not be searched.

+Traversal is depth-first: on reaching a directory that is not pruned, TextFinder descends into it and completes its subtree before returning to the next entry of the parent.
+Within a directory, entries are visited in the order the platform's directory-reading facility presents them, files and directories interleaved rather than grouped — a directory is descended at the point it is reached in that order.
+TextFinder does not reorder a directory's entries, so the visit order is the filesystem's own; §6 records what that leaves guaranteed.

 TextFinder maintains a skip list of directory names that are never entered during traversal.
 When a directory whose name appears in the skip list is encountered, its entire subtree is pruned.
 The default skip list holds directories that typically contain version-control metadata or intermediate build output: